 On the other hand, this cryptocurrency can slow down once transaction volumes increase.
 This is one of the major problems that Bitcoin faces too.
 Therefore, this could be one of the main reasons why many people still opt for Bitcoin.

 Bitcoin Cash was born after the hard fork when the two groups of Bitcoin proponents couldn’t agree on the technologies that would be used for Bitcoin.
-The main reason why Bitcoin Cash is better than Bitcoin is because it is much more scalable.
+Bitcoin Cash is much more scalable.
 It has a much larger block size which allows for faster transactions.
 Bitcoin has a block size which is one megabyte, while BCH has 32MB blocks.

 However, Bitcoin Cash faces serious adoption problems as many users simply don’t perceive it as a payment instrument.
 Nevertheless, being a Bitcoin spinoff, Bitcoin Cash is still a serious contender who will remain in the game for a very long time.